dhruvpately2411-dot/webpage/README.md

-all for the basic and pesonal project
+first open my_1.html and all the files join like all codes